Caregivers often find that looking after an ailing loved one has a negative impact on their physical and mental health.

-Moxley and Sims McMahon, fitness coach with SilverSneakers, a nationwide health program tailored to aging adults offer some simple, at-home strengthening exercises that can be performed by individuals of all ages and abilities with minimal equipment—just a stable chair, an exercise band and a wall:
+Moxley and Sims McMahon, fitness coaches with SilverSneakers, a nationwide health program tailored to aging adults offer some simple, at-home strengthening exercises that can be performed by individuals of all ages and abilities with minimal equipment.
+All you need is a stable chair, an exercise band and a wall.

 - Leg Press: Sit upright in a chair.
 Lift up one leg and wrap the resistance band around your shoe, taking firm hold of each end.
 Flex your foot and press it out until your knee is almost straight (avoid locking your knee, as doing so can cause injury).
 Slowly bring your leg back to the bent position, making sure to keep resistance on the band.
 Repeat the same movement with your other leg.

 - Seated Chest Press: Sit upright in a chair.
 Wrap the band behind your back and grasp each end right underneath your arm pits.
 Press out with both arms until your elbows are almost straight.
 Slowly bring your arms back until your hands are back underneath your armpits.